-As Croatia’s second largest city, Split has a great vibe and is truly representive of local life in Dalmatia.
-With a fascinating historical centre, a range of restaurants and bars and beaches, it offers plentry to do during a day trip from Korcula.
+As Croatia’s second-largest city, Split has a great vibe and is truly representative of local life in Dalmatia.
+With a fascinating historical centre, a range of restaurants and bars and beaches, it offers plenty to do during a day trip from Korcula.

 How to get to Split from Korcula Island?

-It’s an early start but you can take the 06:00 catamaran operated by Jadrolinija and spend a full day in Split (SCHEDULE)
+- It’s an early start but you can take the 06:00 catamaran operated by Krilo and spend a full day in Split (SCHEDULE)